hsiboy/Roland_SP-808_Reverse_Engineering/Roland_SP-808_CPU.md

 The Roland SP-808 groovebox uses a Hitachi HD6432653 or H8S/2655 Series MCU.

+The "Quick Reference Guide to Hitachi Semiconductor Devices" lists it as H8S/2653 HD6432653 64k ROM and 4k RAM running at 5V with 20MHz clock.

 Refer to the H8S/2600 Series and H8S/2000 Series Programming Manual for a detailed description of the instruction set.
 Refer to the H8S/2655 Series manual for hardware specification.